 This is getting to be the crappy part of the year for me.
 March is now the anniversary of my Mom's death.
 Then in May there's Mother's Day followed by the anniversary of Dad's death.
 And next month is Father's Day.

 Today marks eight years since my Dad passed away.
-Eight years since my sister shit on his memory and wreaked havoc with what was left of the family.
+Eight years since my sister shit on his memory and wreaked havoc on what was left of the family.
 Here's a friendly piece of advice that I unfortunately had to learn the hard way: I don't care how much you trust your survivors to respect your final wishes, you need to have your trust and/or will up-to-date and ironclad.
 The more value that your estate has, the more important this is, because there's a good chance there will be a greedy free-for-all when you're gone.

 That's what happened after my Dad died, and as executor of his estate I was front and center for all the bullshit.
 It took about three years to close his estate because I had to sell his house and the housing market where he lived wasn't great at the time.
 It was three years of hell - dealing with someone else's disrespectful crap and having to see my Dad's memory and intentions to provide for his survivors trashed and trampled on.
 And it wasn't like our situation was unique.
 So many people I talked to during that period had a similar story.
 One guy told me he had uncles who were no longer speaking to him as a result of the battle over his grandparents estate.
 I remember him saying, "I thought we had a close family..."